Wellness and Work: What's the ROI of Caring?

 CEO & Chairman of Barry-Wehmiller

-Someone from a major health organization once told me that the person you report to at work can be more important to your health than your family doctor.
-We haven’t been able to corroborate that statement but it makes sense.
-Think about it.
+Think about it, it makes sense.
 Not to denigrate the fine work done in the medical community, but how often do you see your primary health care provider compared to how often you see your leader at work?

 The McKinsey Quarterly recently quoted me in an article about wellness in the workplace.
 One of the points I made is that you can’t address wellness with exercise programs and then treat people like crap.
 Until organizations do a better job of letting their people know they are valued and cared for, we won’t even begin to move the needle on team member wellbeing.